 The last level comes down to the ‘why’ part of the training.
 It captures the difference in the participant’s behavior before and after the program.
 It includes outcomes that the organization has determined to be good for business and employees.
 The learning outcomes may suggest:

-Training is all about improving performances, be it, individual or group, thus influencing the organization’s overall performance.
+Training is all about improving performances, be it, an individual or group, thus influencing the organization’s overall performance.
 Each consecutive level is a more accurate measurement than the prior one.
 In this way, ABC Company conducted training programs and even measured its success and its impact on employees.

 Training is essential because it paves ways for employers to enhance their knowledge and job skills, increasing their work efficiency.
 Despite the training costs involved, employers can expect significant ROI if they provide a consistent training level for employees.